dincaslan/SingleCell_Experience/scTotalRNAseqAnalysisApproaches/README.md

-When dealing with Total RNA, you might need to deal with comprehensive RNA biotype information instead of focusing a few of them.
+When dealing with Total RNA, you might need to deal with comprehensive RNA biotype information instead of focusing on a few of them.

 If you are looking for how to make use of the data, then you might need to preliminary check out all these biotypes before further processing.